yunji-seo/yunji-seo.github.io/_projects/1_project.md

 __Design & Visualization__: Selected the most viable concept and proceeded with detailed spatial design using CAD.
 Utilized Adobe Photoshop and Illustrator to create compelling architectural renderings, diagrams, and a professional-grade presentation panel to effectively communicate the final proposal.

-### __Results__

-__Final Proposal__: Delivered a comprehensive master plan for a multi-purpose cultural complex designed to foster creativity and community engagement.
-The proposal projected a 50% increase in the utilization of the target site and surrounding areas.

-__Key Deliverable__: Produced a high-quality presentation panel that visually and textually articulated the entire project, from initial analysis to the final design solution and its expected benefits.

-__Recognition__: The project was recognized for its in-depth analysis and practical, student-centered design approach, receiving positive feedback from professors and peers for its creativity and professional execution.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/proj/1-2.jpg" title="example image" class="img-fluid rounded z-depth-1" %}